 When will the transition take place?

-Ideally, the transition will take place in time for university status to be announced during Caldwell College’s 75th anniversary celebration scheduled for the 2014-2015 academic year.
+Ideally, the transition will take place in time for university status to be announced during Caldwell University’s 75th anniversary celebration scheduled for the 2014-2015 academic year.
 The college has currently begun the lengthy process in conjunction with the assistance of the staff at the New Jersey Commission on Higher Education.

 How will the change affect our various departments and divisions?

-Academic departments are currently in the process of undergoing academic re-organization which will group departments into schools or divisions in anticipation of Caldwell College becoming a university.
+Academic departments are currently in the process of undergoing academic re-organization which will group departments into schools or divisions in anticipation of Caldwell University becoming a university.
 Once university status is achieved, the schools or divisions may be re-named as colleges within the university.
 This process is ongoing and is the subject of much conversation, led by the Vice President for Academic Affairs, among the academic unit.

 What are the benefits of becoming a university?